wso2/choreo-apim-mediation-policies/mediation-remove-header/Package.md

 ## Overview

-This package contains the mediation policy "Remove Header" available out of the box in Choreo.
-This policy provides the capability to remove headers from either the request or the response flowing through an HTTP proxy created in Choreo.
+This policy provides the capability to remove headers from either the request or the response.

 ## Usage